 Can You Eat Eggplant if You Have a Fatty Liver?

-With so many foods blacklisted after being diagnosed with a fatty liver, you end up not knowing for sure what you are allowed to eat and what not.
+After being diagnosed with a fatty liver disease, many foods end up on a blacklist, while others are in a gray area.
+More often than not, you end up not knowing if you can or can not eat a specific food.
 Today, I’m here to talk to you about eggplants and fatty liver / NAFLD.

 Generally, fruits and vegetables are going to have positive effects on a fatty liver.
-The nutrients in fruits and vegetables may even reverse the effects of fatty liver disease, especially if you pair them up with some exercise and lifestyle changes.
+The nutrients in fruits and vegetables may even reverse the effects of fatty liver disease, especially if you pair them up with some exercise and lifestyle changes that lead to weight loss.

 Is Eggplant Good for Fatty Liver?